 Stranded in the cold because your car won’t start?
 Cold weather can be especially hard on parts of a vehicle like the battery, alternator, fuel system, and engine oil.

-This guide covers the four most common reasons a car won’t start in cold weather, how you can fix it, and ways to prevent it so you can stay on the road with your heat on full blast.
+This guide covers the four most common reasons a car won’t start in cold weather, how you can fix it, and ways to prevent it in the future so you can stay on the road.

 A weak or dead battery is one of the most common reasons a car won’t start during the colder months.
 If your car’s battery is weak, the engine will turn over slowly when you try to start it.
 If it doesn’t start right away, it’ll eventually stop turning over altogether as the last of the energy is drained from the battery.